-It’s October 2017 and we’re working on an amazing project with blind sitar master Baluji Shrivastav, funded by Unlimited – the arts body who support projects by disabled artists.
+It’s October 2017 and we’re working on an amazing new project with blind sitar master Baluji Shrivastav, funded by Unlimited – the arts body who support projects by disabled artists.
 Baluji also heads the UK’s only blind ensemble of musicians, the Inner Vision Orchestra, some members of which who’ve also taken part in our Orchestra of Samples project, including Baluji himself.
 We’ve worked with Baluji a number of times and he’s always been fascinated by what we do, and earlier this year he asked if we could be involved in his new project Antardrishti, a project on the subject of ‘inner vision’.
 He wanted us to record and film musicians in India and audiovisually sample them, bringing both a visual and mixed-media element to the project.

 So taking the opportunity of being in India, we asked all the musicians involved, both from the UK and those from all over India, if they were ok to also be recorded for Orchestra of Samples at the same time – which happily they all were.
 We were all based at The International Centre in Goa, where many of the musicians met for the first time and where they’d all rehearse together for the following two weeks.
 Arriving in Goa on a hot and sweaty afternoon, we joined the musicians for the same two week period, setting about organising multiple recording sessions with them all, as well as recording/filming percussive sights and sounds of India – from market places and workers making bricks by the roadside to an elderly woman traditionally grain winnowing (the ancient practice of separating the wheat from the chaff).